michielvandijk/ssid/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sidd
+# ssid

 <!-- badges: start -->
 <!-- badges: end -->

-The sidd package contains functions to run a dynamic spatial microsimulation model that provides income and poverty projections at subnational scale.
+The ssid package contains functions to run a dynamic spatial microsimulation model that provides income and poverty projections at subnational scale.
 It uses a spatial microsimulation approach, to derive indicators at fine spatial resolution (e.g. districts and